At a Glance

 How is the Neotropical Migratory Bird Conservation Act program organized?

 There are two programs that you can apply to under the NMBCA.
-One is the core (traditional) program benefitting any eligible Neotropical migratory bird and the second is a pilot program designed to focus resources to a specific set of Neotropical migratory bird species.
-Proposals not selected under the pilot program are automatically considered for funding under the core program.
-The subsections in these instructions apply to the core program, the pilot program, or both.
+One is the core (traditional) program benefitting any eligible Neotropical migratory bird and the second is a IMPACT program designed to focus resources to a specific set of Neotropical migratory bird species.
+Proposals not selected under the IMPACT program are automatically considered for funding under the core program.
+The subsections in these instructions apply to the core program, the IMPACT program, or both.

-What are the objectives of the pilot program?
+What are the objectives of the IMPACT program?

 Bicknell's Thrush (Catharus bicknelli)

-What information must be included in a pilot program proposal?
+What information must be included in a IMPACT program proposal?

 Proposals must clearly address the most important factors limiting growth or stability in populations of targeted species.
 Proposals should show clear cause-and-effect linkages between the proposed short-term (1-2 year) objectives and activities and identified long-term goals for improved population status.
 Applicants should: